 CAEC supports continuing education through the Electric Cooperative Foundation Scholarship Program each year.
 Graduating high school seniors in CAEC’s service area are eligible to compete for four, $2,500 scholarships.
-Applications are available in December and are awarded in April.
+Applications are available beginning each November and scholarships are awarded in May.

 The program, established in 1997, awards scholarships to dependents of members of participating electric cooperatives.
 Granted only to graduating high school seniors, the student must attend a four-year college, a junior college, a technical school or vocational school of the scholarship recipient’s choice provided that such school is an accredited institution.